LisiWang/data_science_projects/README.md

 Recently, I completed the intensive 8-week Data Science Fellowship at The Data Incubator (TDI), during which I worked on the following weekly projects:
 ## 1. Who are the most well-connected individuals?
 - **What I did:**
-  - Parsed photo captions from New York Social Diary and constructed network of NYC's social elites
+  - Parsed photo captions from New York Social Diary and constructed network of NYC's social elites, to identify most well-connected individuals and frequent pairs
-- **Data:** 1K+ captions from newyorksocialdiary.com
+- **Data:** 1K+ captions from [newyorksocialdiary.com](https://www.newyorksocialdiary.com/)
 - **Main packages:** request, spacy, networkx
 <p align="center">
 <img src="viz/graph.png" height="300">